supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M01_L02_Version_Controlling_with_Git_in_Azure_Repos.md

 1. Switch to the web browser window displaying the Azure DevOps interface.
 1. In the vertical navigational pane of the Azure DevOps portal, in the **Repos** section, select **Commits**.
-1. Verify that your commit appears at the top of list.
+1. Verify that your commit appears at the top of the list.

 #### Task 3: Stage changes